These are the current freshly roasted coffees on offer from pact – at the time of writing.

 Please note, if you’ve come here from a Google search looking for the £1 offer, it’s expired I’m afraid, but I’ve spoken to Pact and they’ve offered a new code especially for coffeeblog readers!

 Previously Pact had an introductory offer which gave new customers their first bag for £1, including delivery.
 This offer is no longer valid, but Pact have now given me a code specially for you, which gives you a free V60 brewing kit worth £11!
 Just click here for the offer.
+Update pact coffee now offer a £5 off voucher for coffee blog readers, click here for that.

-This isn’t one of those offers by the way where you’re fooled into being committed to a monthly purchase – you can log in to your account at any time you wish, slow it right down (i.e. one bag every 28 days), or pause all orders (it will not re-start until you log back in and request it), or cancel it all together.
+This isn’t one of those offers by the way where you’re fooled into being committed to a monthly purchase – you can log in to your account at any time you wish, slow it right down (i.e. one bag every 28 days), or pause all orders (it will not re-start until you log back in and request it), or cancel it altogether.

 When I first started using pact, I tried this extensively to make sure it wasn’t some kind of clever ploy to suck people into being tied in, and to my delight I found that customers have absolute control over their orders, which isn’t what you might expect with a subscription service.